-As experienced Portland plumbers, one of the most common problems we see here at 3 Mountains Plumbing are pipe leaks.
-However, it’s often difficult to pinpoint exactly where a leak is due to the fact that the bulk of your plumbing system is behind walls or below the floors.
+As experienced Portland plumbers, one of the most common problems we see here at 3 Mountains Plumbing is pipe leaks.
+However, it’s often difficult to pinpoint exactly where a leak is because the bulk of your plumbing system is behind walls or below the floors.

 Detecting a Leak

 Not too long ago, when you suspected you had a leaking pipe, your plumber would try to locate it.
 Oftentimes, this involved ripping out part of your walls or some of the floor to access the affected part of the system.
-Fortunately, plumbing technology has evolved significantly since those days, and there are now a number of reliable, non-invasive methods we can use to detect leaks.
-But first, there are a number of common sense steps involved:
+Fortunately, plumbing technology has evolved significantly since those days, and there are now several reliable, non-invasive methods we can use to detect leaks.
+But first, there are several common-sense steps involved:

 - Check for hot spots on the floor: This indicated a leak in the pipes running below the floor.

-- Listen for the sound of running water: If you can hear water running but all of the faucets are off, you have a leak.
+- Listen for the sound of running water: If you can hear water running but all of the faucets are off, you leak.

 - Check the water meter: If all of the faucets are turned off and you’re not running any appliances that use water, the needle on the water meter should be still.
 If it’s moving, however, there’s a leak in the system.

 - Try the shut-off valves: Shut off the hot water valve (located near the water heater).
-If the needle on the water meter is moving, you have a leak in the cold water pipes.
+If the needle on the water meter is moving, you leak the cold-water pipes.
 Next, open the hot water valve and shut off the cold one located at the main.
-If the needle is moving, you have a leak in the hot water pipes.
+If the needle is moving, you leak the hot water pipes.

 Call Your Trusted Portland Plumber

 If you suspect you have a pipe leak, call the team at 3 Mountains Plumbing right away.
-Because by acting in a timely manner, you can reduce the chances of your property incurring costly water damage.
-So don’t hesitate: call 3 Mountains Plumbing today!
+Because by acting promptly, you can reduce the chances of your property incurring costly water damage.
+So don’t hesitate: to call 3 Mountains Plumbing today!